4/5

 Jungian Typology

-You've probably heard of Carl Gustav Jung - a famous psychiatrist from Switzerland, the founder of Jungian psychology.
-Jung's works reached the peak of their popularity in the second half of the twentieth century and had a huge impact on the development of psychology.
-Today, tests based on his theory are widely used in personnel assessment, team building, coaching and simply for personal development.
+You've probably heard of Carl Gustav Jung—a Swiss psychiatrist and founder of analytical psychology.
+Jung's work reached the peak of its influence in the second half of the twentieth century and had a profound impact on the field of psychology.
+Today, tests based on his theory are widely used in personnel assessment, team building, coaching, and personal development.

 Jung's Personality Type Test